pyvista/pyvista/doc/user-guide/data_model.rst

    VTK permits only one "active" vector.
 If you have multiple vector arrays that you wish to transform, set ``transform_all_input_vectors=True`` in :func:`transform()
-   <pyvista.DataSet.transform>`.
+   <pyvista.DataSetFilters.transform>`.
 Be aware that this will
    transform any array with three components, so multi-component scalar arrays like RGB arrays will have to be discarded after transformation.